jalaluddinkhan1/bgp-conflict-detector/bgp-orchestrator/README.md

 ## Contributing

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+We welcome contributions.
+Please follow these guidelines:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)